 How Your Gift Helps

-If you eat in local restaurants, have a housekeeper or lawn service, play golf, or eat local produce, you have probably been served by those who live or work on Johns, James & Wadmalaw Island or Folly Beach – who have no health insurance.
+If you eat in local restaurants, have a housekeeper or lawn service, play golf, or eat local produce, you have probably been served by those who live or work across the Barrier Islands and Downtown Charleston – who have no health insurance.
 Many of the uninsured you meet are likely our patients at Barrier Islands Free Medical Clinic.
 Your generous gift to The Free Clinic ensures that those in the community without access to health insurance are provided care, creating a healthier, happier community for everyone.
 Learn more about who will benefit from your support below, or Donate Now.

 “The first step is to see the problems, and the first problem is the failure to see the people.
 Those who work but live impoverished lives blend into the familiar landscapes and are therefore overlooked.”